gabrielefronze/cvmfs-server-container/README.md

 From now on the procedures are coherent with the `cvmfs_server` standard ones, hence `mkfs` creates a new repo, `trensaction` enables modifications, `publish` dues the equivalent to `git push` etc.
 As an addition the `mkfs-list` option is provided to instantiate several repositories at once with just the `-o root` option.

-## Recovering killed/pruned/renewed stratum-0 container on existing data
-As long as the data stored in the host's CVMFS root directory is not loss, the recovery can be accomplished by running the stratum-0 container via `cvmfs_server_container run 0` and then performing `cvmfs_server_container mount -a`.
-This command recovers and remounts all the repositories found in the host's CVMFS root directory.

 ## Networking requirements
 In a multi-host setup the stratum-0 instance and the stratum-1 instances require the hosting machines to have a mutually reachable IP address on which TCP port 8000 is opened.